mapfra/onem2msimulator/README.md

 Other information related to the simulaiton process can be added here such as number or runs, random number generators, etc.

 For more information about how to configure an OMNeT++ simulation, please refer to OMNeT++ manual.

+### Step 3 Simulate the new scenario :

+Select the new *.ini file and run the project.